yoon-thiri04/anime-industry-analytics/README.md

 raw score, a 5,165 / 480 / 1,014 chronological split, a success threshold of 0.6946, k = 32
 clusters at silhouette 0.1488, and chi-square = 10,372 with Cramer's V = 0.180.

-The two interactive tools cannot be precomputed, so `scripts/serve.py` loads the real model files and runs them per request:
+`scripts/serve.py` loads the real model files and runs them per request:

 - `POST /api/predict` — `FeatureBuilder.transform` then the five classifiers, then